btbytes/tohray/README.md

 ## Non-Features

-- There is no edit button.
-If you wan to edit a post, you first make a copy of the content.
-Say you want to edit the post with the slug `about`.
-So, go to <https://yoursite.com/about?format=md>
-and copy the whole text.
-The first line prints `slug = about`, so that you know what post you are about to re-edit.
-- There is no "user management"
+- There is no "user management".
-- There is no "password reset"
+- There is no "password reset".

 ## Technology Details